 What I discovered is that you can eat the best food on the planet, but if your soul is starving, your body will go into famine mode anyway and start storing fat in response to chronic stress - even if you eat healthy.

-I have spent the last 6 years unraveling all of that by facing the truth - all of our chronic stress is generated by the little white lies we tell ourselves and by avoiding acute stress (which turns that stress into chronic stress)!
+I have spent the last 7 years unraveling all of that by facing the truth - all of our chronic stress is generated by the little white lies we tell ourselves and by avoiding acute stress (which turns that stress into chronic stress)!

 In the process I didn’t just drop 12 dress sizes, but I created a system for continually evaluating my life and consistently reflecting on what needs to be addressed to move forward - essentially embracing acute stress as a means to relieve chronic stress - this is a very different approach than ’stress management’ or ‘coping techniques’.